mayu-live/framework/lib/mayu/client/src/README.md

    - Keep `Mayu` as a small client API surface (`callback`, `navigate`, `ping`).
 2. Unify view-transition handling in a shared helper.
 (Done)
    - Use the same helper from both `session-recovery.ts` (full session reset morph) and `runtime.ts` (`ViewTransition` patch).
 3. Move from message matching to structured stream error codes.
+(Done)
-   - Return `{code, message}` from server-side stream errors.
+   - Server returns `{ code, message }` and also keeps legacy `error`.
-   - Branch on `code` in client reset/retry policy.
+   - Client reset/retry policy checks `code` first, then falls back to messages.
 4. Add explicit connection teardown/cancellation.
 (Done)
    - Each connection attempt now has an `AbortController`.
    - Teardown aborts stream requests and clears callback writer resources.